s3341458/digIO-test-python/README.md

-This solution was written with python3 with all the dependencies listed in [requirement.txt](https://github.com/s3341458/digIO-test-python/blob/master/requirements.txt), please use any dependency manager you like(eg [pipenv](https://pipenv-fork.readthedocs.io/en/latest/))
+This solution was written with python3 with all the dependencies listed in [requirement.txt](https://github.com/s3341458/digIO-test-python/blob/master/requirements.txt), please use any dependency manager(eg. [pipenv](https://pipenv-fork.readthedocs.io/en/latest/)) you like

 ### Run parser on a log file: